Ivyzie/Simple-DallE/README.md

 ## Use your own OpenAI API key please

-   Under app.py, and change the OPEN_API_KEY
+   Under app.py, and change the OPEN_API_KEY, VALID_USERNAME and VALID_PASSWORD

 ***Running the app***